tomWitkowski/Time-proof-Time-series-Reduction-Algorithm/README.md

 # Time-proof Time-series Reduction Algorithm

-## TTRA is a lightweight algorithm reducing a time-series ommiting the time.</br> It has been described in the Master's Thesis.
+## TTRA is a lightweight algorithm reducing a time-series with a time omission.</br> It has been described in the Master's Thesis.

 ## Example of real-time usage